 This will download the Swift Android SDK, along with all the dependencies it needs to build, run, and test Swift packages on Android.

-If you’re an existing Skip user, make sure to also update your skip copy:
+If you’re an existing Skip user, make sure to also update your skip copy to version 1.1.1+:

 skip upgrade